AIAccelSid/WISHBONE-SoC-UP-DOWN-Counter-Project/README.md

 # WISHBONE-SoC-UP-DOWN-Counter-Project
-# WISHBONE SoC Counter Project
+# WISHBONE SoC up down Counter Project

 Welcome to the **WISHBONE SoC Counter** project!
 This project demonstrates the use of the **WISHBONE** interface in FPGA design, utilizing **Xilinx Vivado** to create a **System-on-Chip (SoC)** design.
 The project integrates: